-Structural movemen t
+Structural movement

 Repair category 1

 Notes No obvious significant structural movement noted, on the basis of a single inspection.

 Dampness, rot and infestation

 Repair category 1

 Notes An electronic moisture meter was used to measure levels of dampness, at random locations, to lower wall surfaces and floors, where accessible and without moving furniture or lifting floor coverings, if present.
-No obvious significant dampness, timber decay or infestation noted, within the limitations imposed on the inspection.
-Damp staining was noted to the kitchen and first bedroom ceiling, however proved dry when tested.
+There is evidence of condensation/black mould growth within the property.
+Condensation is a lifestyle issue which can be remedied by a combination of adequate heating and ventilation.

 Chimney stacks

 Repair category 1

-Notes From a ground level inspection, no obvious significant defects were noted to the chimneyhead, allowing for normal weathering.
+Notes From a ground level inspection, no obvious significant defects were noted to the chimneyhead, allowing for normal weathering and cracking.